openskope-org/paleocar-browser/README.md

 ================

 This repo represents an exploration of alternative technologies for implementing the SKOPE system.
 It is a fork of [digital-antiquity/skope](https://github.com/digital-antiquity/skope) which stores code for the SKOPE I prototype.
-The new implementation here--the **PaleoCAR browser**--is designed to (1) make it easy for the browser-based frontend to employ different implementations of the backend services; and (2) enable anyone to use the **PaleoCAR browser** with different data sets without installing this data on the production server.
+The current implementation of the **PaleoCAR browser** is designed to (1) make it easy for the browser-based frontend to employ different implementations of the backend services; and (2) enable anyone to use the **PaleoCAR browser** with different data sets without installing this data on the production server.

 Default backend services are included in the **PaleoCAR browser** application so that the entire prototpe can be run by executing a single JAR file.
-Although only a Java runtime is needed to execute the jar, GDAL also must be installed on the same system if the built-in raster-data service is to be employed.
+Although only a Java runtime is needed to execute the jar, GDAL binaries also must be installed on the same system if the built-in raster-data service is to be employed.

 The remainder of this README describes how to run the PaleoCAR browser and how to configure it to use different backend services or datasets.
 A demonstration of the PaloeCAR browser can be found at [http://45.79.81.187:8000/](http://45.79.81.187:8000/).

 Running the PaleoCAR backend
 ----------------------------